DCHHV/dchhv.github.io/schedule/schedule.md

 ## Talk/Workshop Details
 * * *
 ### The Creation Of The Out-Of-Band Anti Virus Dock (Oobavd)
-Pengfei "BigZaddy" Yu Bosen Zhang, Howard Yang, Tan Jing Zhi
+Pengfei "BigZaddy" Yu, Bosen Zhang, Howard Yang, Tan Jing Zhi
 #### Abstract
 USB-based attacks account for over 52% of all cybersecurity attacks on operational technology (OT) systems in the industrial control systems (ICS) industry.
 Stuxnet's discovery in 2015 showed the vulnerability of air-gapped systems, previously considered invulnerable.
 These systems are found in secure military organizations and SCADA systems.
 The societal impact of such attacks can be enormous, as evidenced by Stuxnet's impact on Iran's nuclear programs.